MicrosoftDocs/Viva/Viva/glint/into-to-ms-viva-glint.md

 ---
 title: Introduction to Microsoft Viva Glint
-description: Learn about Viva Glint and how it helps to increase your organization's employee engagement. ms.author: SarahBerg
+description: Learn how Viva Glint provides visibility into the health of your organization and guides effective action.
+The world's leading brands use Viva Glint programs to increase employee engagement, develop their people, and improve business results. ms.author: SarahBerg
 author: SarahAnneBerg
 manager: pamgreen